TylerSchmidtke/tylerschmidtke.com/content/blog/hackrf-on-macos.md

 off to install the [gr-osmosdr](https://osmocom.org/projects/gr-osmosdr/wiki/GrOsmoSDR) module from source, which seemingly went fine, but I honestly didn't have a clue where to set the library path so that GNURadio could find the module.
-I found that I could install GNURadio and gr-osmosdr via MacPorts which I wasn't too keen on, so I poked around a bit more and found that GNURadio and gr-osmosdr could be installed using Anaconda.
+I found that I could install GNURadio and gr-osmosdr via MacPorts which I wasn't too keen on, so I poked around a bit more and found that GNURadio and gr-osmosdr (packaged as gnuradio-osmosdr) could be installed using Anaconda.
 This simplified the installation process and everything was up and running in no time.

 ### Installing MiniConda